giorgioditizio/APTs-database/neo4j_db/README.md

 ### Relationships
 The relationships link different nodes types.
-- *APT -uses-> Malware* defines which malware is used by a certain APT.
+- *APT -uses-> Malware* defines a link between a malware and an APT.
-- *APT -uses-> Tool* defines which tool is used by a certain APT.
+- *APT -uses-> Tool* defines a link between a tool and an APT.
-- *APT -uses-> Technique* defines which technique is used by a certain APT.
+- *APT -uses-> Technique* defines a link between a technique and an APT.
-- *APT -origin-> Country* defines the allegedly country of origin of an APT.
+- *APT -origin-> Country* defines a link between an APT and the allegedly country of origin.
-- *APT <-attributed_to- Campaign* defines a campaign allegedly to be attributed to a certain APT.
+- *APT <-attributed_to- Campaign* defines a link between an APT and a campaign.
-- *Campaign -targets-> Vulnerability* defines which software vulnerability is exploited in a specific campaign.
+- *Campaign -targets-> Vulnerability* defines a link between a software vulnerability exploited in a specific campaign.
-- *APT -targets-> Identity* defines which sector is targeted by a certain APT.
+- *APT -targets-> Identity* defines a sector targeted by an APT.
-- *APT <-alias- Alias* defines a relation between the names associated by companies to a certain APT.
+- *APT <-alias- Alias* defines a link between the a different name associated to an APT.
 - *Product -has-> Version* defines which version is associated to a product.
-- *Version -vulnerable_to-> Vulnerability* defines which CVE affects a version of a product.
+- *Version -vulnerable_to-> Vulnerability* defines a link between a CVE and a version of a product affected by the CVE.
-- *Campaign -employs-> Technique* defines which technique is used to perform the initial access phase.
+- *Campaign -employs-> Technique* defines a link between a technique for *initial access* and a campaign.